-Let's try to make some resolutions that the family can maintain.
-This will not only achieve the desired results but it will also teach the kids to follow through with their goals.
+Let's try to make some resolutions that your family can maintain.
+This will not only achieve the desired results but it will also teach your kids to follow through with their goals.

 I'll list some ideas below:

 Exercise is a passion for some, dreaded by others.
-If your family is more in the latter camp, just aim for at least 60 minutes of "moderate to vigorous" physical activity during the day.
+If your family is more in the latter camp, just aim for at least 20 minutes of "moderate to vigorous" physical activity during the day.
 This can include actual exercise or alternatives like sports, dance, gymnastics, walking, biking, or active games.
-Increasing kids' physical activity will not only keep them healthy, it'll also help with behavior and learning.
+Increasing your kids' physical activity will not only keep them healthy, it'll also help encourage improved behavior and learning.

-2. Increase Healthy Eating.
-Set targets that can be met and made part of your daily lives.
-For example, set goals to eat more fruits and vegetables, to decrease sweets and sugary snacks, or to drink more water and less sugary drinks.
+Set realistic targets that can be met and made part of your daily lives.
+For example, set goals to eat more fruits and vegetables, decrease sweets and sugary snacks, or drink more water and less sugary drinks.
 Setting specific targets (e.g., 2 fruits per day) will help.
-Similarly, the more you can get kids involved in the food selection and preparation, the more likely they'll participate.
+Similarly, the more you can get your kids involved in your family's food selection (like menus) and preparation the more likely they'll participate.

-3. Track and Reward.
-Everyone is more likely to participate and maintain resolutions if they're tracked and rewarded.
+Everyone is more likely to participate in their resolutions if you track them and reward for the ones your family succeed at.
 Feel free to print the chart below to help your kids keep track.

 Proper sleep is one of the simplest yet most productive steps we can take with kids, benefitting their health, mood, behavior, and learning capacity.

 The key here is fun.
 Kids already go to school so how can we help them learn, while making it fun?
 Think of goals like a monthly family trip to a museum or historical site.
-Can you set a target for fun (non-school) books per month?
-What interests your children and works for your family?
-And don't forget about rewards!
+Can you set a target for fun (non-school) books per month for your kids to read?
+What interests your kids and works for your family?
+And don't forget about giving them rewards!

-Are you a little fuzzy on expert recommendations for kids' health and nutrition?
+Are you a little fuzzy on expert recommendations for your kids' health and nutrition?
 Check out this previous post for a quick refresher.